-^{} The final document will be issued under symbol number A/HRC/11/25.
+^{} Previously issued under symbol number A/HRC/WG.6/4/L.11; minor revisions have been added under the authority of the secretariat of the Human Rights Council, on the basis of editorial changes made by States through the ad referendum procedure.
 The annex to the present report is circulated as received.